Our Conference is happening NOW! Join us! Click HERE for Conference Webpage

 Continuing Education Requirements:

 Candidates are to complete and report 10 hours of Continuing Education during each year of enrollment.
-A minimum od 20 hours is required for graduation.
+A minimum of 20 hours total is required for graduation.
 You will be expected to do the same for each year to maintain your CCC credential as well.
-Report your Continuing Education here for approval by your advisor.
+Report your Continuing Education here for approval by the Reconciler Community Coordinator.

 0